Module fiber

 cancel

 ()¶ Send a cancellation request to the fiber.
 Running and suspended fibers can be cancelled.
-After a fiber has been cancelled, attempts to operate on it will cause errors, for example fiber_object:name() will cause
+After a fiber has been cancelled, attempts to operate on it cause errors, for example, fiber_object:name() causes

 error: the fiber is dead